Southgate tube station

-Southgate is a London Underground station in Southgate, North London.
-It is on the Piccadilly line between Arnos Grove and Oakwood stations, and is located in London fare zone 4.
+Southgate is a London Underground station in Southgate in north London.
+It is on the Piccadilly line, between Arnos Grove and Oakwood stations.
+It is in London fare zone 4.

 History

 Southgate station opened on 13 March 1933 with Oakwood on the second phase of the northern extension of the Piccadilly line from Finsbury Park to Cockfosters.
 Prior to the station's opening, alternative names were suggested including "Chase Side" and "Southgate Central".
 On opening, local residents were given a free return ticket to Piccadilly Circus.

 On 19 June 2018, at around 19:00 BST there was an explosion at the entrance of the station, injuring five people.

 On 16 July 2018, the tube station Southgate was renamed "Gareth Southgate" for two days in recognition of the efforts of the England football manager Gareth Southgate in leading the England team to fourth place in the 2018 FIFA World Cup.
 However, controversy soon followed after a video was posted to social media of a woman illegally tearing the sign down while laughing, prompting TfL to make a statement saying that she was not a member of the Tube Staff, nor had the authority to remove the sign.